Less is More: Local Intrinsic Dimensions of Contextual Language Models: Sensitivity Analysis

 \subsection{Masked Token Embeddings versus Regular Token Embeddings}

-The plots in \Cref{fig_masked_vs_regular} compare the TwoNN estimates for regular tokens (left) and masked tokens (right) in the {\MultiWOZ} dataset at the last layer.
-Each box-plot represents the distribution of token-wise TwoNN estimates.
+The plots in \Cref{fig_masked_vs_regular} compare the {\twonntext} estimates for regular tokens (left) and masked tokens (right) in the {\MultiWOZ} dataset at the last layer.
+Each box plot represents the distribution of token-wise {\twonntext} estimates.

 The estimates for regular tokens have an interquartile range from approximately $5.5$ to $8$, with a median near $7$.
 This distribution closely resembles that of masked tokens, which exhibit a similar range and median.
 However, the broader spread for regular tokens suggests distinct token-level geometric behaviors influenced by their role in the learned representation space.
 In any case, this justifies the computation of the mean local estimates for the regular token embeddings, which are cheaper to obtain: Every sequence token must be masked individually to retrieve masked embeddings with a corresponding model forward pass.
 In contrast, for the regular embeddings, a single forward pass of the entire sequence automatically produces embeddings for every input token.